 Stepford Smiler: Turns out her cheerfulness masks a horrifying trauma induced by her parents' deaths during the Imperial invasion two years prior.

 Class G's 21-year-old Tank Commander and Class G's principal contact in the R&D Department.
 She was one of Leon's friends before he died.
 Harbors guilt for not being able to prevent a squad using one of the tanks she worked on from getting killed by a 'Ghost Tank'.

 I Choose to Stay: Long after Avan and company graduated, Lavinia stayed behind to not only research tank technology, but also service weapons and help rehabilitate Lanseal.

 New Game+: Lavinia herself is available for most of the game, but her Memories skits and Classmate Mission only become available after finishing the game the first time around.

-Revenge: Her motivation for becoming a tank pilot - an entire squadron using her tank was wiped out by a "ghost tank", one of whom was a friend of hers.
+Revenge: Her motivation for becoming a tank pilot - an entire squadron using one of her tanks was wiped out by a 'Ghost Tank', one of whom was a friend of hers.
 One of the few survivors is none other than Leon Hardins.

 Mind Over Manners: Upon joining Class G, she decides to protect Gallia without using her Valkyria powers (unless we count her "Valkyria" Potential, which increases her powers at half HP).
 Subverted in December, when she's forced to go Valkyria again to confront Dirk/Leon, killing him in the process.
 She ultimately regrets her decision, wondering if she can only do nothing but destroy, but Avan comforts her, telling her that at least she freed him from his V0 Armor-induced suffering.